Pope Family Dogtrot House | Bullock County Alabama | c. 1800s

 But James and Mary persevered and grew their family after this tragedy.
 Two of whom, George and Charles, would continue the farming traditions that their parents had laid for them.
 While they grew their own families, they worked to create a small but self-sustaining community for themselves.
 George in particular is remembered as an important member of the early community here.

 He was a family man who raised seven children here with his wife, Martha, while running a community service as a large animal vet, blacksmith, and concocter of itch creams.
 He also traded agricultural products with locals and travelers on the nearby road.

-As I approached the sleepy crossroads where this home sits, I paused for a moment to make sure what I wasn’t seeing things.
+As I approached the sleepy crossroads where this home sits, I paused for a moment to make sure that I wasn’t seeing things.
 The buildings were so perfectly set against a beautifully crisp blue Alabama sky.
 The surrounding fields were astir as tractors re-tilled the freshly harvested land.
-A passer by stopped to ask if I knew where Wiley’s BBQ was.
+A passer-by stopped to ask if I knew where Wiley’s BBQ was.
 Could this be a dream?
 Had I wandered onto a movie set?